ztyyLV/web-twain-docs/info/api/Addon_Camera.md

 }

 interface ScannerViewerSettings {
-  deviceId?: string,
+  element?: HTMLDivElement, //Bind the element or element id.
+                            //After binding, display the video in the specified element, otherwise, display the video in full screen. deviceId?: string,
   maxDocuments?: number,       //The maximum documents can be captured/loaded in to the buffer. enableBorderDetection?: boolean,  // Whether to enable border detection.
 The default value is true.